Call Us Now!

 Pure Silt Soil

-Being a rare soil type, pure silt soils have a slippery soapy texture that doesn’t chunk up.
-The size of the particles this soil has is larger than clay particles but smaller than sand.
-Moreover, it counts on excellent water retention features, and it’s one of the most fertile soils out there.
+Pure silt is a rare soil type with a slippery, soapy texture that doesn’t chunk up.
+The particles in this soil are larger than clay particles but smaller than sand particles.
+Moreover, it has excellent water retention features and is one of the most fertile soils.

-You can find this type of soil near water bodies such as lakes and rivers.
+This type of soil can be found near water bodies such as lakes and rivers.

 Peat Soils